kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 prioritize which resource to deallocate first.
 Future extensions of this KEP might attempt to improve this.

 This is currently using blocking API calls.
-They are unlikely because this situation can only arise when there are multiple claims per pod and allocation for one of them fails despite all drivers agreeing that a node should be suitable, or when reusing a claim for multiple pods (not a common use case) and
+It's quite rare because this situation can only arise when there are multiple claims per pod and allocation for one of them fails despite all drivers agreeing that a node should be suitable, or when reusing a claim for multiple pods (not a common use case) and